This is a blog about music, photography, history, and culture.

 _ _ _

 The Vernon brothers began performing in 1889 in Marshalltown, Iowa and continued giving regular concerts around the country until about 1899 when they were not so little anymore.
 By the turn of the century the Vernon family was living in Detroit and the boys were beginning higher education.
-All three brothers entered seminaries and became ministers.
-Reader's can find more in my original story of the Vernon brothers
+What I find remarkable is that all three brothers entered seminaries and became ordained ministers, two in Baptist churches and one in a Presbyterian.
+Reader's can find out more in my original story of the Vernon brothers

 * * *